Frequently asked questions

 How will traffic and transport be managed?

 The approved concept identifies road upgrades to help manage traffic.
 These road improvements will be delivered in stages.

 To create a welcoming, accessible place for residents and visitors, the precinct will be pedestrian friendly, with a number of local roads and laneways provided within the precinct.
 A new shared path network will also link open spaces, streets and Elizabeth Macarthur Creek.

 Limits to the number of car parking spaces for residential buildings will encourage people to use public transport instead of driving.

 The approved concept includes around 56,000m2 of open space to support the social needs of the future residents and the wider community.
 This includes a new town centre plaza, network of open spaces along the western side of Elizabeth Macarthur Creek, and parks within the precinct.

 Where possible, the remaining areas of Cumberland Plain Woodland and existing mature trees will be retained to enhance the green character of the area.

 How will design quality be achieved?

 Landcom is committed to delivering great places for the people of NSW.
-The concept proposal provides a Design Excellence Framework to guide good design.
-We will continue to work with Sydney Metro, Government Architect of NSW, The Hills Shire Council and the Department of Planning, Industry and Environment.
+The approved concept provides a Design Excellence Framework to guide good design.
+We will work with Sydney Metro, the appointed development partners, Government Architect of NSW, The Hills Shire Council and the Department of Planning and Environment to promote high quality design.

-In addition, the concept proposal is supported by the Bella Vista Station Precinct Design Guidelines which outline the objectives and provisions which will guide the future development of sites.
+In addition, the approved concept is supported by the Bella Vista Station Precinct Design Guidelines which outline the objectives and provisions to guide future developers when preparing detailed development applications for sites.
 These two strategies will contribute to maintaining design excellence through the development of the Bella Vista precinct.